HananBahy/HanPlant-Seedlings-Classification/README.md

                                                    ,we apply maxPooling to reduce the size of  data ,reduce overfitting ,.....
-                          -we apply Flatten() on the o/p of convolution layers -dense_set(..)-------- we use it to build hidden layer and outpt layer in ANN -Traning our model using train_model(),we train it on GTX 950 and load the weights in file "model_weight_Adam.hdf5" -then we load these weights to our model  (note:we train our model using 2 optimizers (Adam ,SGD)) -Test our model  using test_model(..)
+                          -we apply Flatten() on the o/p of convolution layers -dense_set(..)-------- we use it to build hidden layer and outpt layer in ANN

+   - Traning our model using train_model(),we train it on GTX 950 and load the weights in file "model_weight_Adam.hdf5" -then we load these weights to our model  (note:we train our model using 2 optimizers (Adam ,SGD))

+   - Test our model  using test_model(..)

    Notes:- -we apply some transformations on our train images to increas the size of data using ImageDataGenerator( ....)